I'm a book

 I'm a Book Designer & more

-I started creating books five years ago when my husband, Ed Searl, an author who has published with Skinner House and Berkley, asked me to format several of his unpublished manuscripts and prepare them for publication.
-The books I created were professionally produced with high quality components.
+I started creating books nine years ago when my husband, Ed Searl, an author who has published with Skinner House and Berkley, asked me to format several of his unpublished manuscripts and prepare them for publication.
 My hobby soon became a business.

 I'm a Writer